microsoft/vscode-cpptools/Extension/walkthrough/install-clang-macos.md

 xcode-select --install
 ```

-Then, to verify that clang is installed, run the following command in a Terminal window:
+Then, to verify that clang is installed, run the following command in a Terminal window.
+You should see a copyright message with the version and basic usage description.

 ```bash
 clang --version